celestiaorg/celestia-node/docs/adr/adr-11-blocksync-overhaul.md

 (excluding disk IO).
 With higher latency and bigger block size(higher NMT trees), the DASIng operation could take much more(TODO type of the grow, e.g., quadratic/etc.), but is likely(TODO proof?) to be less than a block time.

-Getting data by namespace lies between BlockSync and DASing, where more data equals more requests and more time to fulfill the requests.
+Getting data by namespace also needs to be improved.
+The time it takes currently lies between BlockSync and DASing, where more data equals more requests and more time to fulfill the requests.

 ### Mini Node Offsite 2022 Berlin